Tired of the disrespectful way your child talks back to you? Learn what to do about disrespectful children and how to rebuild your relationship.

 This means not tolerating rudeness and disagreeing with respect.
 Instead, it means asking what’s bothering her, and modeling the behavior you want to see.

-Dealing with a disrespectful child isn’t just about making your day easier or more pleasant, or even to get your kids to do as they’re asked.
+Dealing with disrespectful children isn’t just about making your day easier or more pleasant, or even to get your kids to do as they’re asked.
 Teaching respect strengthens your relationship with your child, which encourages even more respectful communication on either side.

 Get more parenting tips: